toddharrison/BriarCode/fake-block/readme.md

 Removes the current WorldEdit selection from the group with the specified name.

 ### `/fb show <group-name> <player-name>`
 Shows the specified group to the specified player (player may be online or offline).
 This shows the fake blocks.
 May also be used in the console.

 ### `/fb hide <group-name> <player-name>`
 Hides the specified group from the specified player (player may be online or offline).
 This shows the real air blocks.
 May also be used in the console.

+### `/fb setdefault <player-name>`
+Clears any show or hide configuration for the specified player, allowing the default to apply.
+May also be used in the console.

 ## Permissions